versatiles-org/versatiles-documentation/basics/tilesets.md

 ### License / Attribution

 * [ESA Worldcover](https://esa-worldcover.org/en/data-access) is licensed [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/)
-* The Versatiles Landcover Vectors tileset is derived from ESA Worldcover and therefore also licensed [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/)
+* The VersaTiles Landcover Vectors tileset is derived from ESA Worldcover and therefore also licensed [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/)

 bathymetry
 ## Bathymetry